Can I Use Raw Linseed Oil for Oil Painting

 Linseed oil is a yellowish liquid extracted from the seeds of the flax plant.
 It has been used for centuries as a drying oil in painting and as a base for oil paints and varnishes.
 When used in painting, it produces a glossy finish and helps to protect the paint from moisture and UV light.

-Surprise facts: Can You Touch Up Eggshell Paint
+Surprise facts: Can You Paint Your Rims Black

 It is also used as a preservative for wood and other materials.